arXiv/arxiv-docs/about/principles.md

 ## 2. Governance Principles

-Role of Cornell University Library
+### 2. Role of Cornell University

 2.1.
 CUL holds the overall responsibility for arXiv’s operation and development, with strategic and operational guidance from its Member Advisory Board (MAB) and its Scientific Advisory Board (SAB).

 2.2.
-Cornell University Library:
+Cornell University:

 2.2.a.
 Manages the moderation of submissions and user support, including the development and implementation of policies and procedures;